LouisStefanuto/my-site/docs/blog/posts/06_alphafold2_part1.md

 <figcaption>Proteins fold into a complex 3D shape.
 This shape defines their properties.</figcaption>
 </figure>

-!!! quote "Why is it so important to know how a protein folds?"
+!!! quote "Why is it so important to know how a protein folds?[^4]"

 The 3D shape of a protein entirely defines how molecules and other proteins bind to it.
 In other words, **the 3D structure of a protein defines its properties**.
 To quote [The New York Times](https://www.nytimes.com/2022/07/28/science/ai-deepmind-proteins.html): "If scientists can pinpoint the shape of a particular protein, they can decipher how it operates."